janosmiko/janosmiko.github.io/content/authors/janos-miko/_index.md

 Let me introduce myself: I'm János Mikó.

-I always loved the technology, I work as an enterprise Cloud / DevOps engineer and software developer for nearly 10 years.
+I have always loved technology, I work as an enterprise Cloud / DevOps engineer and software developer for nearly 10 years.

-It sounds sentimental, but the "cloud" is where I really feel at home.
+It sounds sentimental, but the "cloud" is where I feel at home.

 ### Some Personal Stuff

 - I prefer Everything as Code methodology.
-- I manage my work, and my life using GTD.
+- I manage my work and my life using GTD.
 - I am a perfectionist.
 - I meditate daily.